robbintt/patternbook/instructions/macos.md

         - if necessary: add this `username` to ansible role `dotfilesuser` variables
     1. Top Menu => Apple Symbol => Software Update
         - If the icon is not there, go to the `App Store` and choose `Updates`
+        - Update all software
+    1. Set app store preferences
+        - `System Preferences->App Store`:
+        - check 'automatically check for upates'
+            - uncheck: all sub-checkboxes
+            - definitely do not want apple installing stuff during the work day, they are getting very sloppy
     1. Update `macos` to the most recent version
         1. Disable sending diagnostics and crash reports
         1. Disable Siri